-Feature Description Land Development Pattern City-center - Supports local businesses and offers a variety of shopping options, sustaining the local economy.
+Feature Description Land Development Pattern Development the local economy.
 Includes a variety of functions such as residential, commercial, and recreational spaces.
-Buildings often have residential units on the upper floors, with commercial or retail spaces on the ground level.
-Area Identity A hub for artistic and cultural activities, featuring galleries, theaters, museums, and events.
+Buildings often have residential units on the upper floors, with Area Identity A hub for artistic and cultural activities, featuring galleries, theaters, museums, and events.
 Regularly hosts festivals and community gatherings, encouraging civic engagement.
 The area boasts historic buildings and architectural styles that add charm and character.
 Renowned for its unique dining and entertainment options, attracting visitors from the surrounding region.
-Means of Transportation Highly walkable, multimodal - Designed for easy navigation for all pedestrians, with well-maintained and accessible sidewalks and pedestrian crossings.
-Prioritizes human needs and experiences, with inviting and accessible public spaces.
-Supports various modes of transportation, including walking, cycling, public transit, and driving.
-Other Life-long learning and care - Educational institutions or programs for children, young adults, and adults, fostering personal growth and well-being throughout all stages of life.
-NON
+Means of Transportation OtherLife-long learning and care - Educational institutions or programs for children, young adults, and adults, fostering personal growth and well-being throughout all stages of life.
+ANIAL ANIAL